soniamathew/EmployeeManagement-using-SpringBoot-and-Hibernate/README.md

      After hitting the Rest APIs and the MySQL database, the results wil be displayed in postman as well as console of the IntelliJ IDEA.

+DataBase Migrations using Flyway :

+     For this we can make use of Flyway.
+Flyway is a data migration tool.
+For this we have created a db/migration folder in resoures of the project .
+We can use DDL and DML commands for data migration.
+We are performing migration using versioning.
+In the beginning we are creating the database table using the Create query in V1__employee.sql, as we build the project the MySQL connections will be made and we can perform the first version.
+Since we are using flyway a flyway_schema_history table will be created automatically it shows the history of the versioning when we view the table.The table has a checksum that differentiates between each version.
+The success or failure of a version can also be found in the table.
+     In version 2, we are adding a column to the table .
+Then in version 3, we are renaming the table.